Proxmox Post-Install Guide: Essential Configuration Steps

 Most likely, you’re gonna be running Proxmox community-edition, so you don’t need the Enterprise repository to be enabled.

-High Availability
+Disable High Availability on Single-Node Proxmox

 Proxmox post-install script showing high availability disable option